Rafflesia Throwback Discus

 Q: How are your stated fish measurements conducted?

 A: All measurements are made from tip of nose to end of tail.
+Photographs are representative of the strain or variety, and not the exact specimens that will be shipped.

 Q: How do I make a purchase?